tankefugl/NS/README.md

 How to set up a dedicated [Natural Selection] server with [HLDS]:

 1. Follow these steps to get steamCMD installed and HLDS updated in it: https://developer.valvesoftware.com/wiki/SteamCMD
-2. You'll want to run `app_update 90 validate` multiple times in steamCMD to install HLDS and fully update it, as it won't completely do it the first time.
+1. Set the HLDS install directory after opening steamcmd and before logging in.
+The following steps assume a directory named `hlds` from doing `force_install_dir ./hlds/`
-   - **NOTE:** Please use `app_update 90 -beta steam_legacy validate` until the mod is updated for the HL 25th aniversary release.
+1. You'll want to run `app_update 90 validate` multiple times in steamCMD to install HLDS and fully update it, as it won't completely do it the first time.
-4. Copy the `ns` directory into the `hlds` directory after installing HLDS from steamcmd
+1. Copy the `ns` directory into the `hlds` directory after installing HLDS from steamcmd
-5. For Linux servers:
+1. For Linux servers:
    - Remove or rename the `libstdc++so.6` in the `hlds` directory so the linux distro's can be used instead.
 The one steam provides is outdated.
 You may need to rename the `libgcc.so.1` file in the same directory as well.
    - 32 bit C libraries might need to be installed.
 Try `apt-get install libc6-i386` if on debian or ubuntu.
 The libm.so.6 from it may need to be placed in your HLDS folder if you cannot install that package.
-6. Run the game:
+1. Run the game:
    - Linux:
       ```sh
       ./hlds_run -game ns +map ns_eclipse +sv_secure 1 +port 27015 +hostname "Natural Selection" +maxplayers 32